 What were “unprecedented times” in March are now a “new normal.”
-Many of us have taken our lives almost entirely to our screens, relying on video calls for everything from work meetings to happy hours to telehealth appointments.
+Many of us have taken our lives almost entirely to our screens, relying on video calls for everything from work meetings to happy hours to Virtual Treatment appointments.
 The COVID-19 pandemic continues to touch nearly every aspect of daily life.

 Though now ubiquitous, video calls are still uncomfortable for many and downright distressing for others.
-Those who struggle with anxiety or body image disturbance may find themselves filled with worry, dread, or self-consciousness upon clicking “Accept” to such a call.
+Those who struggle with anxiety or body image disturbance may find themselves filled with worry, dread, or self-consciousness upon clicking “Accept” to such a call invitation.
 The idea or reality of being on camera can trigger distorted thoughts and urges to engage in disordered behaviors.

 Self-criticism and negative self-talk may stem from several sources, including: